 Oocyte Retrieval and Preservation

-Stimulating the ovaries with hormonal medication to make a lot of eggs at one time, retrieving those eggs through an office-based procedure and freezing the eggs for future use is a strategy to help preserve young women’s fertility when ovaries are at risk of injury or early failure.
-This is no longer considered experimental by leading medical organizations and has been endorsed by the American Society of Reproductive Medicine as an intervention that should be offered to all pubertal girls and women at risk of loss or reduction of fertility due to gonadotoxic treatment.
+Our team works collaboratively with other providers and facilities to offer this fertility preservation option for females who have started menstruating (having periods).
+Stimulating the ovaries with hormonal medications to make a lot of eggs at one time, retrieving those eggs through an office-based procedure and freezing the eggs for future use is a strategy to help preserve young women’s fertility when ovaries are at risk of injury or early failure.

-Excellent results in stimulating the ovaries and freezing the eggs in girls and young women have been reported; however, the data on actual pregnancies or live births after this intervention is much more limited.
-Potential disadvantages include cost and delaying treatment for up to 14 days to obtain the eggs.
+Excellent results in stimulating the ovaries and freezing the eggs in girls and young women have been reported.
+Potential disadvantages include cost and delaying treatment for up to 10-14 days to obtain the eggs.
 With oocyte preservation, the male partner can be identified at a later date.